elunna/nerfhack-changelog/README.md

 * Greased feet/gloves cause fumbling.
 * Greased rings slip off your fingers as if you had greasy fingers.

+### DEMON AND DEMON LAIR CHANGES
+* Allow covetous monsters to follow normal AI (from xNetHack).
+* Demonic bribes are much more expensive.
+* Juiblex buffs.
+* Geryon buffs (from EvilHack).
+* Increase speed of Baalzebub.

 ### ENDGAME CHANGES
 * Occasional earthquakes can occur during the ascension run (Un/Evil).
 These will cease after entering the planes.
 * After the invocation (and whilst traversing through Gehennom), monsters will flood from the upstairs (Un/Evil)